adam-p/yesterday-i-learned/random.md

 1. Since debloating a ROM doesn't resize the system partition, it is important to choose a phone (and carrier combo) that does not ship with useless junk in the first place.
 1. Hitler was born and died in an April.
 1. [The technologies used predominantly during the workday (are mostly enterprise software).](https://stackoverflow.blog/2017/04/19/programming-languages-used-late-night/)
 1. Buy fish oil from the states.
 It is much cheaper there.
+(Same for gelatin)
 1. [Nick Freeman](https://en.wikipedia.org/wiki/Nick_Freeman), otherwise known as Mr. Loophole, defended David, Jimmy, Ian, Tiff, AND Jeremy from their respective speeding tickets.
 1. *Dykstra* is a dutch word for someone who lives by a dyke.
 1. [Java was found to be the primary Cause of 91 percent of (cyber)attacks](http://www.eweek.com/security/java-primary-cause-of-91-percent-of-attacks-cisco).